 When dance socializes

-As a project in the intersection between choreography, anthropology and sociology “When dance socializes” aims to become a publication, which translates the content into a public action.
+As a project in the intersection between choreography, sociology and writing “When dance socializes” aims to become a publication that translates the content of into a public action.
 In the attempt to translate writing into a kind of choreography, “When dance socializes” aims to engage its readers with forms of dancing that re-create the cultural sense and meaning of dancing, especially where dance is not a form of artistic aesthetics but a public activity that acts.

 Like in the collection of poems by the American writer Alice Walker, Hard times require furious dancing, which title I have borrowed for the original essay, Walker creates poetry in response to joy and sorrow, both personal and global.
 Situations that come in front in her poetry are somewhat critical.
 As the writer confronts personal and collective challenges we have a sense of her sorrow, war, environmental devastation, rejection, followed by greed, poverty, home, love and joy of individuality.
 Walker suggests that there is a strong relationship between the sense of hardship and dancing – the harder the times are, the furious the dancing is.